YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBMAXRSEXBL
 --------------

-Last used version: V5.5-000

 DBMAXRSEXBL, xxxx Maximum record size for database exceeds what the block size can support

 MUPIP Error: This is a MUPIP INTEG error.
-Refer to the topic MUPIP INTEG Errors in About This Manual section of this manual.
+Refer to the topic `MUPIP INTEG Errors in the About This Manual section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-integ-errors>`_.

 Action: -